 (An old photograph from the region where were enjoying the nature.
 The clouds were almost similar – both in the valley in front and covering the distant peaks, along with occasional thunderstorms and drizzle)

 My aim was to photograph the snow covered Himalayan peaks when the late evening sun hits them.
+From near Natadol, a sleepy little village, the view can be fabulous.
 On a rainy day like this one, the chances of clouds clearing up, for a view of the hills, were very rare.
 However the fun is not just in the photography but going for the long walk in the nature, enjoying the company of friends and whatever wild creatures may come along.
 Maybe, I could spot some nice birds or butterflies.
 Maybe even a deer or a fox.
 I had a 135mm prime lens mounted on my camera.
 For friendly animals this is usually enough, with a little bit of cropping.
 For distant birds, no. 135mm is too short for the small birds.
 Yet, I would have been happy to just see them.
 Maybe, the leaves on some trees would have turned yellow and orange and I’ll manage a nice landscape.
 I trotted on towards my friends who had gone a little further.
 With an open mind, enjoying every passing moment, I was happy to be there.

 Protecting my camera from occasional water drops and drizzle, I walked along on the path, occasionally stopping to admire a stray earthworm or the last bit of wild flowers before the cold weather sets in.
 These are the last few days when these mini creatures and tiny flora are still active.
 Very soon, Uncle Frost will find his way to these hills and freeze everything.
 The earthworms will go deep into the soil.
 The flowers will wither away, giving way to seeds which will lie peacefully asleep under the cover of frost and snow, only to wake up in the spring.
 Once in a while, my line of thoughts broke and I could hear some musical bird songs.
 A different kind of bird which I could not identify.
 Looking around, I could not even see it.
 There’s a saying that goes around in the forests and these trekking routes.
 If you can see a pair of eyes, rest assured, there are another hundred eyes watching you.